-DUE: POINTS: 100 points
+DUE: June 11, 2018 POINTS: 100 points

-For Assignment 5, students will be expected to work collaboratively with a small group to 1) develop an instructional unit, and 2) prepare a series of universal design for learning lesson plans as part of the unit (http://cast.org/udl/index.html), and develop IEP goals for an identified student with a disability.
-Assignment details, guidelines and a rubric will be available on Camino.
+For Assignment 5, students will be expected to work collaboratively with a small group to 1) develop an instructional unit, and 2) prepare a series of universal design for learning lesson plans as part of the unit (http://cast.org/udl/index.html).
+Assignment details, guidelines and a rubric will be available on the EDUC 221M Camino Assignment 5 portal.